MTWThF 9-9:50 WSC 101

 Additionally, instances of such will be reported to the

-FIELD_TRIPS: This quarter I will lead field trips on Friday May 3rd,, Thursday May 16th, and Saturday June 1st.
+FIELD_TRIPS: This quarter I will lead field trips on Saturday May 6, Sunday May 21st, and Saturday May 27th.
 These field trips are the main portion of the lab grade in this class.
 You are required to attend and write up field reports for each of two all-day field trips. *Under extenuating circumstances you have the option of running one of the two all day field trips on your own, however you are required to show proof that you visited all the sites.
 In that case you will miss out on the automatic seven-point bonus for attending a scheduled field trip on the dates noted above.
-NOTE, ALL FIELD WRITE UPS ARE DUE ON THE FIRST MONDAY OF THE THIRD WEEK FOLLOWING EACH—EXCEPT THE REPORT FOR THE JUNE 1 TRIP WILL BE DUE BY FRIDAY JUNE 7.
+NOTE, ALL FIELD WRITE UPS ARE DUE ON THE FIRST MONDAY OF THE THIRD WEEK FOLLOWING EACH.
+Further, your first field trip report will also have a pre-field trip write up due.

 Grade assessment: see Grading scale to find out the point and letter grade equivalents for percentage scores on tests.